AneuYy/ZoteroTheme/README.md

 ## Install

-- Download the latest release (.xpi file) from the [Releases Page](https://github.com/windingwind/zotero-pdf-translate/releases)
+- Download the latest release (.xpi file) from the [Releases Page](https://github.com/iShareStuff/ZoteroTheme/releases)
   _Note_ If you're using Firefox as your browser, right-click the `.xpi` and select "Save As.."
 - In Zotero click `Tools` in the top menu bar and then click `Addons`
 - Go to the Extensions page and then click the gear icon in the top right.
 - Select `Install Add-on from file`.
 - Browse to where you downloaded the `.xpi` file and select it.
-- Restart Zotero, by clicking `restart now` in the extensions list where the Zotero PDF Translate plugin is now listed.
+- Restart Zotero, by clicking `restart now` in the extensions list where the ZoteroTheme plugin is now listed.

 ## Usage